-My dream is to see Convergence of Mobile Payments, ePayments, Dedicated Accounts on IN system for payments of subscription services, few value added services of bank and Artificial intelligence based, techniques for data analytics in to ONE CONVERGED SYSTEM.
-Theme of the article is based on my dream but shared details here are at very high level for a reason.
-Any one looking for some very basic knowledge or introduction on Convergence and its critical attributes/ key stake holders along with meaning then this article can help but again only on very high level with basic understanding only.
+The theme of the article is based on my dream but shared details here are at a very high level for a reason.
+Anyone looking for some very basic knowledge or introduction on Convergence and its critical attributes/ key stakeholders along with meaning then this article can help but again only on a very high level with basic understanding only.

-Experts in any form of Billing & charging system like Hot-billing(1990), IN System(2000), OCS(2007) or CVBS (2010) or even NCS which is yet to born will find this article at too basic level but that’s the real idea here.
-Idea here to share some basic and collective out of all those millions of papers and article available on internet.
+Experts in any form of Billing & charging system like Hot-billing(1990), IN System(2000), OCS(2007) or CVBS (2010) or even NCS which is yet to born will find this article at a too basic level but that’s the real idea here.
+The idea here to share some basic and collective out of all those millions of papers and article available on the internet.

 Billing & Charging systems

-Although Mobile Money had been designed as a peer-to-peer payment system but it has gone much beyond the basic idea and as on date it helps Utility bill payments, Airtime topup, micro savings, micro loans etc. and this forms Mobile Payments ecosystems or in short now known as FinTech and with flavors of Artificial Intelligence this whole thing is going on to just another level.
-Provision of converged services are more important as consumers access any services on any device platform and any network.
+Although Mobile Money had been designed as a peer-to-peer payment system but it has gone much beyond the basic idea and as on date it helps Utility bill payments, Airtime top-up, micro savings, microloans etc. and this forms Mobile Payments ecosystems or in short now known as FinTech and with flavors of Artificial Intelligence this whole thing is going on to just another level.
+Provision of converged services is more important as consumers access any services on any device platform and any network.